tamnguyenbbt/Okapi/README.md

 * Example: https://github.com/tamnguyenbbt/Okapi.Support.File/blob/master/Okapi.Support.File/ReportFormatter.cs
 * Use Nuget package at https://www.nuget.org/packages/Okapi.Support.File/1.0.0 for the same purpose.

+**Note**: from Okapi 1.2.4, Okapi configuration allows passing log file path and report directory via app.config or ITestEnvironment.
+Users don't need to perform Ninject dependencies with constructors, please use https://www.nuget.org/packages/Okapi.Support.File/1.0.1 for simpler.
+Also, users don't need to use Ninject at all.

 ### Inject Okapi Interface Implementations
 Okapi comes with **IOkapiModuleLoader** interface for you to implement using Ninject's IKernel so that you can inject your settings mentioned above to Okapi